What Is Financial Elder Abuse or Senior Fraud in California?

 - Repeatedly borrowing money and not returning it

-- Denying medical care or services or to conserve funds
+- Denying medical care or services or conserving funds

 - Convincing to invest in worthless property or companies